chadbeaudin/Karmada_DD/projects/metal3-io/2025-metal3-io-incubation.md

 Orange highlights improvements possible in the documentation, where in some cases access to the component repositories or even the code is required.
 They also see navigability as an area to improve.
 In addition to documentation, Orange would like to see improvements in the area of network configuration, with the ability to deploy nodes without DHCP and a consistent way to declare the network configuration - something the community is aware and already focusing on.
 The baremetal allocation workflow could also be improved, better distinguishing the baremetal operator from the consumer - something not possible today as there is only one baremetal host resource.
 An existing proposal to improve this area already exists.

-##### RedHat
+##### Red Hat

 Ramon Acedo Rodriguez, PM in area of infrastructure (previous OpenStack, focus on baremetal) working with OpenShift cloud installers and baremetal.

 ###### Usage

-RedHat started using Metal3 in 2020, focusing on managing and deployment baremetal OpenShift in an opinionated way.
-RedHat quickly move half of the installers to this new method shortly after.
-Production deployments in 2021 started with small clusters (few dozens of nodes) but grew to 250 node clusters the same year and 500 the year after.
+Red Hat started using Metal3 in 2020, focusing on managing and deploying baremetal OpenShift in an opinionated way, managing bare metal nodes in the same way it manages VMs or cloud instances..
+Production deployments in 2021 started with small clusters (less than a dozen nodes) but grew to testing clusters with 200+ node clusters the same year and 500+ the year after.
 Current usage includes adoption for internal CI, with validation being done with deployments of up to 2000 nodes.
 Achieving this size for clusters required several improvements in networking (OVN and other components).

-RedHat did not consider any alternative in depth, only Tinkerbell was briefly looked at.
+Red Hat did not consider any alternative in depth, only Tinkerbell was briefly looked at.

-RedHat usually releases every 4 months, staying close to the latest Metal3 release and aligning with the Kubernetes releases.
+Red Hat usually releases OpenShift every 4 months, staying close to the latest Metal3 release and aligning with the Kubernetes releases.

-RedHat's main motivation for adoption of Metal3 included:
+Red Hat's main motivation for adoption of Metal3 included:
 * Previous experience with the Ironic project on OpenStack, with the required internal expertise already available
 * The ease of deployment and scale of baremetal deployments in cloud environments, in particular the consistency with other platforms via the integration with the ClusterAPI and MachineAPI
 * The consistency offered to manage heterogeneous hardware, especially with Redfish

-RedHat plans to expand usage of Metal3 to manage nodes with different operating systems.
-Support exists in Ironic but is not yet integrated internally.
+Red Hat plans to expand usage of Metal3 to manage nodes with different operating systems.
+Support exists in OpenShift and will be productized during 2025.

 ###### Perception and Feeling

-RedHat reported that in the early years of usage (2020-22) the main challenges were from issues managing baremetal nodes due to infrastructure requirements - around IP access, proper configuration of the BMCs, network gateways, VPNs and others.
-Workarounds were required for misbehaviors against the expected Redfish specification, which made this task time consuming at start - opening and following issues upstream.
+Red Hat reported that in the early years of usage (2020-22) the main challenges were from issues managing baremetal nodes due to infrastructure requirements - around IP access, proper configuration of the BMCs, network gateways, VPNs and others.
+Workarounds were required for misbehaviors against the expected implementation of the Redfish specification, which made this task time consuming at start - opening and following issues upstream.
 These issues were also seen by other adopters and were smoothed out with time.

-RedHat found the documentation to be lacking in 2020-21 but has seen it was significantly improved and is now in a good state.
-In particular, RedHat highlighted the focus on having a good entrypoint for new end users and adopters.
+Red Hat found the documentation to be lacking in 2020-21 but has seen it was significantly improved and is now in a good state.
+In particular, Red Hat highlighted the focus on having a good entrypoint for new end users and adopters.

-RedHat's engagement with the community and maintainers has been a good experience, with timely fixes even for complex requests.
+Red Hat's engagement with the community and maintainers has been a good experience, with timely fixes even for complex requests.

 ###### Strenghts and Improvements

-RedHat sees the core strengths of the project being the consistency across the multiple layers, making it easy to deploy and distribute Metal3 in any Kubernetes distribution.
+Red Hat sees the core strengths of the project being the consistency across the multiple layers, making it easy to deploy and distribute Metal3 in any Kubernetes distribution.
 Another strong point is in the ease of use for simpler use cases, which covers the integration with other components in the ecosystem and the onboarding of specific hardware deployments.

-RedHat would like to see the hardware management no longer requiring administrator access, which would be particular useful for deployments in public cloud providers.
+Red Hat would like to see the hardware management no longer requiring administrator access, which would be particular useful for deployments in public cloud providers.
 In addition it would be good for the project to add support for multi-tenancy and better self serving capabilities.

 ##### SUSE